ShahzainAhmed/Palindrome/README.md

 - 121

 ## Program Description:
-The program takes a number and checks whether it is a palindrome or not.
+### The program takes a number and checks whether it is a palindrome or not.

 ## Problem Solution:
+- Take the value of the integer and store in a variable.
+-
+-
+-
+-
+-